uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 This is also essential to individual and collective reclaiming of identity, culture, and community memory.

 The Commission notes that the use of creative arts in community workshops promotes healing for Survivors, their families, and the whole community through the recovery of cultural traditions.
-In conducting surveys of 103 community-based healing projects, the Aboriginal Healing Foundation (ahf) found that 80% of those projects included cultural activities and traditional healing interventions.
+In conducting surveys of 103 community-based healing projects, the Aboriginal Healing Foundation (AHF) found that 80% of those projects included cultural activities and traditional healing interventions.
 These included Elders’ teachings, storytelling and traditional knowledge, language programs, land-based activities, feasts and powwows; and learning traditional art forms, harvesting medicines, and drumming, singing, and dancing.
-The ahf report observed,
+The AHF report observed,

-A notable component of successful healing programs was their diversity— interventions were blended and combined to create holistic programs that met the physical, emotional, cultural, and spiritual needs of participants.
+> A notable component of successful healing programs was their diversity— interventions were blended and combined to create holistic programs that met the physical, emotional, cultural, and spiritual needs of participants.
 Not surprisingly, arts-based interventions were included in many cultural activities (drum making, beading, singing, and drumming) as well as in therapeutic healing (art therapy and psychodrama).[^210]

 The Aboriginal Healing Foundation’s findings make clear that creative art practices are highly effective in reconnecting Survivors and their families to their cultures, languages, and communities.
 In our view, this confirms yet again that funding for community-based healing projects is an urgent priority for Aboriginal communities.

 Art exhibits have played a particularly powerful role in the process of healing and reconciliation.
-In 2009, nationally acclaimed Anishinaabe artist Robert Houle, who attended the Sandy Bay residential school in Manitoba, created a series of twenty-four paintings to be housed permanently in the University of Manitoba’s School of Art Gallery.
+In 2009, nationally acclaimed Anishinaabe artist Robert Houle, who attended the<!--x-->
+Sandy Bay residential school in Manitoba, created a series of twenty-four paintings to be housed permanently in the University of Manitoba’s School of Art Gallery.
-In an interview with CBC News on September 24, 2013, he explained that “during the process memories came back that he had previously suppressed …
+In an interview with _CBC News_ on September 24, 2013, he explained that “during the process memories came back that he had previously suppressed …
 [but that] he found the whole experience cathartic.
 At the end, he felt a sigh of relief, a sigh of liberation.”[^211]